vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development/prioritizing-outcomes.md

 **THEN** _a PDF file of the sales proposal downloads to my computer_
 {{% /callout %}}

-Acceptance criteria are important because they **clearly describe when the story is _done_**.
+Acceptance criteria is important because they **clearly describe when the story is _done_**.
 Without an explicit statement of “done”, the feature risks [scope creep](https://en.wikipedia.org/wiki/Scope_creep).
 In the above example, the feature is done when the sales proposal downloads to the user's computer as a PDF file.

 Would it be handy if the user could email the PDF directly from the product?
 Sure!

-Would it be great if the system would automatically prompt the user to follow up on the sale proposal in one week?
-Heck yeah!
+Would it be great if the system would automatically prompt the user to follow up with the prospective customer in one week?
+Heck, yeah!

 _But_, those features are _out of scope for this story_.
-The team should create new stories for those features with their own very explicit and tightly focused acceptance criteria.
+The team should create new stories for those features with their own explicit and focused acceptance criteria.

 #### Resources

 Attach anything else helpful explaining the story including mockups, sketches or user flows.

+Here is a complete example:
+{{% callout %}}

+**STORY TITLE:** _A Sales rep can download a sales proposal as a PDF_

+Description:

+**AS A** _sales rep_

+**I WANT** _to download a PDF version of a sales proposal_

+**SO THAT** _I can email it to a prospective customer_

+Acceptance Criteria:

+**GIVEN** _I visit the proposal summary page_

+**WHEN** _I click the button labeled “PDF Download”_

+**THEN** _a PDF file of the sales proposal downloads to my computer_

+Resources:

+- Example of this feature from one of our other products: `<link>`
+- Developer note: here is the PDF conversion library our other teams use: `<link>`

+{{% /callout %}}

-## Describe the advantages of estimating work in terms of risk and complexity instead of time
+## Describe The Advantages of Estimating Work in Terms of Risk and Complexity Instead of Time{id=estimation}

-Simply put: [people are really bad at estimating based on time](https://en.wikipedia.org/wiki/Planning_fallacy).
-Yet, most projects, software or otherwise, insist on doing so.
+Simply put: [people are bad at estimating how long it will take to complete tasks](https://en.wikipedia.org/wiki/Planning_fallacy).
+Yet most people insist on estimating task completion based on time.
 We recommend estimating tasks based on risk and complexity rather than time to completion.

 Agile software teams use **estimation** to understand the relative complexity of delivering a story.
 They do this because: